-- 39. "Spring Congress" means the seasonal meeting that includes Hockey Canada's Members and the Board occurring closest in time to six (6) months after the Hockey Canada Annual Meeting. - 40.
-"Team" a group duly registered on a Roster in the HCR with a Member that includes Players and Team Officials, at least one of whom must be a Coach that meets Member certification requirements, and one of whom must be qualified in the Hockey Canada Safety Program (HTCP in Ontario). - 41.
-"Team Official(s)" means all or any of the persons involved in the management of a Team, and includes: the Coach; manager; safety person/ trainer; equipment manager; Team physician; President and other members of the executive and/or board of directors of a Team. - 42.
-"Tournament"- a schedule of non-league games played among three (3) or more Teams, which follows an inter-locking schedule and leads to an eventual winner. - 43.
+- 39. "Skater(s)" means all Players other than Goaltenders. - 40.
+"Spring Congress" means the seasonal meeting that includes Hockey Canada's Members and the Board occurring closest in time to six (6) months after the Hockey Canada Annual Meeting. - 41.
+"Team" a group duly registered on a Roster in the HCR with a Member that includes Players and Team Officials, at least one of whom must be a Coach that meets Member certification requirements, and one of whom must be qualified in the Hockey Canada Safety Program (HTCP in Ontario). - 42.
+"Team Official(s)" means all or any of the persons involved in the management of a Team, and includes: the Coach; manager; safety person/trainer; equipment manager; Team physician; President and other members of the executive and/or board of directors of a Team. - 43.
+"Tournament" a schedule of non-league games played among three (3) or more Teams, which follows an inter-locking schedule and leads to an eventual winner. - 44.
 "University" means a Degree-granting institution.